functionless/functionless/website/docs/concepts/event-bridge/rule.md

 ## Scheduled Rules

-Functionless supports a thin wrapper around the EventBus scheduled events.
+Functionless supports a thin wrapper around the `EventBus` scheduled events.

-EventBus only supports scheduled rules on the `default` bus.
+Event Bridge only supports scheduled rules on the `default` bus.

 ```ts
 EventBus.scheduled(